March in New Orleans

 What to do in March in New Orleans?

 March marks the beginning of spring across the country, but it also means the start of spring festival season in New Orleans.
-As host to over 10 events and festivals unique to New Orleans, there's plenty to do during the month of March.
+As host to over a dozen events and festivals unique to New Orleans, there's plenty to do during the month of March.

 Irish Channel Parade

+Mardi Gras may be over, but we have a parade for every occasion here in New Orleans.
 Celebrate St. Patrick's Day with the Irish Channel Parade that spans its namesake neighborhood, the Garden District, and the Lower Garden District.
-Parade with a group of close friends or make it a family affair - this Uptown tradition is for all.
 Before and after the day itself, be sure to check out one of the city’s Irish pubs or explore the area with our Irish Channel Neighborhood Guide.

 Literary Festivals